Picovoice WordmarkPicovoice Console

 Usage

-1. Add the context file (either a pre-built context file (.rhn) from the Rhino GitHub Repository or a custom context created with the Picovoice Console) to the assets folder in the project directory.
+1. Add the context file (either a pre-built context file (.rhn) from the Rhino Speech-to-Intent GitHub Repository or a custom context created with the Picovoice Console) to the assets folder in the project directory.

 2. Add the path to the pubspec.yaml: